jheare/Resilience-Project/Experimentplan.md

 Experiment

-- 22 oysters each pop dropped into prewarmed 38 C sea water (1 hr timer started)
+- 22 oysters each pop dropped (stagger each pop by 10 minutes) into prewarmed 38 C sea water (1 hr timer started)
-- 22 oysters from 1 pop dropped into salad spinner spun for 5 minutes
+- 22 oysters from 1 pop dropped into salad spinner (stagger each pop by 10 minutes) spun for 5 minutes
 - repeat with other two pops (30 minutes total)
 - mechanical animals returned to 8&deg;C water
 - heat stress ends, animals returned to 8&deg;C water.